 The vision for the 550 square ft. lab is to approach chocolate from a holistic perspective.
 Truly unique in the realm of culinary education, the lab will provide knowledge and inspiration across a broad spectrum of hands-on applications—for our career students and recreational cooks, as well as for established pastry chefs and professionals seeking to learn the finer points of artisanal chocolate production.
 An underlying spirit of research and development into the technical science and the mystical art of chocolate will drive the wide array of program offerings.

 This past summer, I had the privilege of visiting Cacao Cucina, the facility producing our bean-to-bar equipment.
-During our visit, ICE’s Chief Marketing Officer, Brian Aronowitz, and I had a chance to test drive these machines over the course of two days.
+During my visit I had a chance to test drive these machines over the course of two days.
 In a field dominated by equipment that serves either small micro-production or large commercial factories, Cacao Cucina provides tools for the “just right” middle ground required at ICE.
 Preparing batches of roughly 20 to 30 pounds of chocolate will allow us to provide educational opportunities both broad and highly nuanced during each stage of the bean’s transformation.
 Our processing line will include a roaster, winnower, hammer mill, cocoa butter press and a ball mill refiner.

 The process begins with raw, fermented cocoa beans in the roaster, which is a finely-tuned convection oven with a rotating drum that provides an even roast.
 This important stage of flavor development depends as much on science as it does on experience and taste, as there exists no industry standard for optimal roasting time and temperature across all bean types.